 Cow’s milk formula is made from cow’s milk that has been processed and altered to provide the same nutrition as breast milk.
 It is the most commonly used type of infant formula, and it typically contains iron, zinc, choline, vitamins A, D, E, and K, fatty acids such as docosahexaenoic acid (DHA) and arachidonic acid (ARA), and other important nutrients.

 Soy formulas are made from soybeans and are a popular alternative to cow’s milk formula for babies who have lactose intolerance or allergy to cows’ milk proteins or if parents prefer a plant-based formula.
 It contains all the same nutrients as cow’s milk formula but with plant-based proteins instead of dairy proteins.

 Hydrolysate formulas are made from either cow’s milk or soy, and the proteins have been broken down into smaller pieces that are easier for babies to digest than regular formula.
 This type of formula is recommended for babies who have an allergy to cow’s milk or soy proteins.

 Specialized formulas are designed for babies with medical needs, such as premature infants and those with specific conditions like phenylketonuria (PKU).
 These formulas may contain additional vitamins, minerals, and other nutrients to meet the special needs of these babies.

 - Organic Formula

 Organic formula is made from organic ingredients, meaning they are produced without the use of pesticides, antibiotics, synthetic growth hormones, and other chemicals or additives that are commonly used in conventional farming.
-While organic formulas may provide extra reassurance for some parents, there is no scientific evidence that organic formulas are more beneficial for babies than conventional formulas.
+While best organic formulas may provide extra reassurance for some parents, there is no scientific evidence that organic formulas are more beneficial for babies than conventional formulas.

 - Probiotic Formula